 Abutilon is a relatively fast-growing plant, especially when they're young.
 Consequently, younger plants might need to be repotted twice a year, once at the beginning of the growing season and once in the middle.
 Older plants, however, benefit from being slightly pot-bound, so they should be repotted either every other year or yearly into only slightly larger pots.
 Pot-bound plants tend to grow more vigorously and bloom better.

 Abutilon propagates easily from stem-tip cuttings.
 Some experts recommend taking new cuttings every three years to start a new stock and dispose of older plants.
 However, with proper pruning, there's no reason you can't keep an Abutilon houseplant thriving for many years.
 A rooting hormone will increase your chances of success.
 Take cuttings in the spring and place them in seed-starting soil in a warm, bright room.

 Abutilon is not an especially difficult plant to grow.
-During warmer, dry winters, they are sometimes affected by spider mites, and they are known for leggy growth.
+However, during warmer, dry winters, they are sometimes affected by spider mites and are known for leggy growth.
 To encourage bushy growth, prune the plant by 25 percent to 40 percent in the late winter, right when new growth is about to start.
-Also, throughout the summer, occasionally pinch off new growth to encourage healthy growth.
-When pruning, make sure to stagger your cuts and remove some large branches to open the plant's canopy.
-As a final note, these plants dislike acidic soil, so it is unnecessary to add additional lime to your potting mix.
+Also, occasionally pinch off new growth throughout the summer to encourage healthy growth.
+When pruning, ensure to stagger your cuts and remove some large branches to open the plant's canopy.
+As a final note, these plants dislike acidic soil, so adding more lime to your potting mix is unnecessary.
 Instead, stick with the basic peat-based potting soil and make sure to refresh it as the mixture decomposes and becomes more acidic over time.

 - Back to genus Abutilon